WDOD and HHNK strengthen the Verdygo Community

-On Oct.
-29, Jos Kerssens on behalf of HHNK and Maarten Boersen Director of Water on behalf of Waterschap Drents Overijsselse Delta signed the cooperation agreement with Verdygo and thus ratified the cooperation with the community.
-With the accession, the Verdygo community has grown from seven to nine water boards.
+On October 29, Jos Kerssens, representing HHNK, and Maarten Boersen, Director of Water at the Drents Overijsselse Delta Water Authority, signed the cooperation agreement with Verdygo, thereby confirming the partnership with the community.
+With this addition, the Verdygo community has grown from seven to nine water authorities.

-The water sector faces major challenges in terms of climate change, innovation, sustainability and circularity.
+The water sector faces major challenges in the areas of climate change, innovation, sustainability, and circularity.
 Traditional sewage treatment plants are often uniquely designed and difficult to adapt to new requirements.
-With changing laws and regulations, tight labor markets and scarcity of contractors, a modular standard offers a solution for the future.
-Uniformity in design and operation allows for rapid innovations and large-scale modifications, which is critical to keeping the industry agile into the future.
+With changing legislation and regulations, labour market shortages labour market a scarcity of contractors, a modular standard offers a solution for the future.
+Uniformity in design and working methods enables rapid innovation and large-scale adaptations, which is crucial to keeping the sector agile for the future.

 What is Verdygo?

 Verdygo is an important development in the field of sewage treatment.
-Using standard components, we build flexible and compact treatment plants.
-The concept where the member water boards together with the market (contractors and engineering firms) develop and apply a modular design and construction system for sewage treatment plants.
-As the initiators put it, "Standardization and modular thinking are the cornerstones of future treatment."
-In other words, the Verdygo concept should become the new standard for wastewater treatment plants in the Netherlands.
-This development highlights the importance of standardization in the water sector and heralds a new phase of sector-wide cooperation.
+We use standard components to build flexible and compact treatment plants.
+The concept involves the affiliated water authorities working with the market (contractors and engineering firms) to develop and apply a modular design and construction system for sewage treatment plants.
+As the initiators put it: "Standardization and modular thinking are the cornerstones of future treatment."
+In other words, the Verdygo concept is set to become the new standard for water treatment in the Netherlands.
+This development emphasizes the importance of standardization in the water sector and heralds a new phase of sector-wide collaboration.

 Why is it important for HHNK to join Verdygo?

-HHNK faces the same task.
-We must continue to comply with statutory guidelines and regulations now and in the future.
-The capacity in the market is limited, techniques change, then it is nice to tackle the task in phases and in a structured way by new standards and modular construction.
+HHNK faces the same challenge.
+We must continue to comply with legal guidelines and regulations, both now and in the future.
+Market capacity is limited and technologies are changing, so it is beneficial to tackle the challenge in a phased and structured manner by introducing new standards and modular construction.